Euthanasia and assisted suicide in Canada

-Euthanasia in Canada or assisted suicide first became legal in Canada in June 2016 for those whose death was reasonably foreseeable.
-Its legal form is termed Medical Assistance in Dying (MAiD, also spelled MAID) in Canada.
-Before this time, it was illegal as a form of culpable homicide.
-In March 2021, the law was further amended by Bill C-7 to include those suffering from a grievous and irremediable condition whose death was not reasonably foreseeable.
-The planned inclusion of people with mental illnesses is controversial and has been repeatedly delayed.
+MAID first became legal for those whose death is reasonably foreseeable, effective in June 2016.
+In March 2021, the law was further amended by Bill C-7 to include those suffering from a grievous and irremediable condition whose death is not reasonably foreseeable.
+The possible inclusion of people with mental illnesses is controversial and has been repeatedly delayed.
 The legality of this postponement to 2027 is being challenged in court.